 Altomare said that earlier reports about Ramos’ fingerprints having been mutilated or altered were incorrect.
 CNN previously reported from two law enforcement sources that the suspect’s fingerprints appeared to have been altered.

-Investigators have found evidence at Ramos’ Laurel apartment – about a 30-minute drive from Annapolis – showing “the origination of planning” for the shooting.
+Investigators said they have found evidence at Ramos’ Laurel apartment, about a 30-minute drive from Annapolis.

 Altomare didn’t detail the discoveries, other than saying the findings show “what we knew we would find, which is we have one bad guy.”